zumasys/docs/site/jbase/record-locking/locking-models/README.md

 ## Selecting the locking strategy

-The locking strategies shown above can be mixed and matched--different applications can have different strategies, and can even switch strategies in the program.
+The locking strategies shown above can be mixed and matched; different applications can have different strategies and can even switch strategies in the program.
 However each record lock will be respected irrespective of strategy.

 The mechanism for choosing which strategy will be used by jBASE as a default for applications is 4 fold.
-In order of precedence these are
+In order of precedence these are:

 ### Default strategy